Klosmi/html-basics/JS-basic.md

 - eg.:
   *We make the time longer, to have an error for sure : `const delay = 4500; `.*
-  *The `try` block's code results in an error being thrown, we can catch is with the `catch`, so we can handle that error.*
+  *The `try` block's code results in an error being thrown, we can catch it with the `catch`, so we can handle that error.*
   *The `error` in the `catch(error)` refers to the error itself (like a "Reference error").*
   ```
   const requestPromise = (url) => {